lechnerc77/AzureFunctionsFAQCollection/README.md

 A canary deployment is possible with Azure Functions.
 However, you must run your function under an *App Service Plan* in order to be able to use multiple slots, necessary for this deployment type.
 You find an overview about deployment slots [here](https://docs.microsoft.com/en-US/azure/azure-functions/functions-deployment-slots).
 Another option might be using [API management](https://docs.microsoft.com/en-us/azure/api-management/) or [Azure Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-routing-methods#weighted) for routing.

+## Scaling of Azure Durable Functions
+While the scaling of stateless Azure FUnctions is basically infinite there are some points that need to be considered when using Azure Durable Functions and Azure Durable Entities.
+The blog post [How Azure Durable Functions scale](https://zure.com/en/blog/how-azure-durable-functions-scale/) gives some valuable insight.